-Cowashing is the practice of using conditioner to wash the hair instead of shampoo.
+Cowashing is using conditioner to wash the hair instead of shampoo.
 Some people find cowashing helps ease hair dryness and reduce breakage.
-However, it can also lead to oily residue buildup in the scalp or hair.
+However, it can also lead to oily residue buildup.

 Individuals can manage this by using a clarifying shampoo occasionally to remove buildup.
 How often someone needs to do this can vary depending on their hair type.
 In general, fine or thin hair is more prone to visible oily buildup than thicker hair.